gina-noel/IT115-GitHub-Web-Page/README.md

 ## Work Log

 ### Newest entries added at the top.
+- 11/5 (Minnie) added more content to google doc(20 min)
+- 11/4(Minnie) did research and added content on google doc and GitHub readme (25min)
 - 11/4 (Ted) Adjusted some of the styles (30 min).
 - 11/4 (Christine) Created new branch and pull request to updated html to add color theory and font type (30 min).
 - 11/4/2021 (Gina) Added more collaborators, added the readme file to the project, formated the document and added wireframe image to it, commented on pull requests (40 min)